Ridley’s Believe It Or Not For July 20, 2020

-As always, I hope you enjoy today’s holidays and observances, a music link to the Shaun Cassidy, factoids of interest for this day in history, the fact you are not photophygous and a relevant quote from Aung San Suu Kyi on chess, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a musical link to Cheap Trick, the fact that you can be a pasquilant, and a quote from Tim Shriver on the Special Olympics, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-4. Word of the Day—today’s word of the day is “photophygous” which means to avoid or dislike light a trait which vampires and criminals often possess.
+4. Word of the Day—today’s word of the day is “pasquilant” which means a lampooner which in a world of little laughter we need more of.

 On this day in:

 d.
-2012 James Holmes opened fire in a movie theater in Aurora, Colorado, killing twelve and wounding 70 others before being arrested, tried, convicted of 12 murder on counts and sentenced to 12 consecutive murder terms plus 3,318 years.
+2012 James Holmes opened fire in a movie theater in Aurora, Colorado, killing 12 and wounding 70 and then fleeing the theater.
+He was arrested the next day, ultimately tried and found guilty and sentenced to 12 life sentences without possibility of parole plus over 3000 years.

 Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.